MitchTalmadge/discord-echobot/README.md

 ## TODO:

+* list channels with chat commands
-* remove channel with chat commands.
+* remove channel with chat commands
 * allow anyone to check process in destination channel
 * list commands with a help command